pmitros/Science-Fallacies/README.md

 This is a web site for a session I am organizing for the April 2017 Day of Action at MIT.
-This session focuses on two topics: (1) How to affect organizational change (2) Bad science.
+This session focuses on two topics: (1) How to effect organizational change (2) Bad science.

 # What is this session about?

 Did you know that [Cambridge helped Trump win the election](https://www.youtube.com/watch?v=rE3j_RHkqJc)?
 Westboro Babtist Church has done more to forward LGBT rights than most liberal activists groups?
-Many attempts at activism have the opposite effect from the one desired.
-We will briefly discuss how to effectively work to influence organizational systems (government, corporate, or otherwise) through both [hard tactics](https://www.youtube.com/watch?v=rStL7niR7gs) and [soft tactics](https://www.amazon.com/How-Win-Friends-Influence-People/dp/0671027034).
+Many attempts at activism have opposite of the desired effect.
+We will briefly discuss how to work to effectively influence organizational systems (whether government, corporate, or otherwise) through both [hard tactics](https://www.youtube.com/watch?v=rStL7niR7gs) and [soft tactics](https://www.amazon.com/How-Win-Friends-Influence-People/dp/0671027034).